-SECTION 4: Demolitions and conversion to non-residential use: The City may, by ordinance, create requirements for relocations plans, and tenant relocation payments where an owner(s) seeks to demolish a property or convert a property from residential to non-residential use which actions shall displace a tenant.
+SECTION 4: -Relocation plans and payments Demolitions and conversion to non- residential use: The City may, by ordinance, create requirements for relocations plans, and tenant relocation payments where an owner(s) seeks to demolish a property or convert a property from residential to non-residential use which actions shall displace a tenant. remove- a tenant for reasons set forth in Sections 3(e) and (g) above.